sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ### Monitoring Sensu API{#monitoring-sensu-api}

-To monitor the `sensu-api` Server process, you will need another independent Sensu stack that can reach in.
-This can be done by reach out to the port that the API is listening on using the [check-port sensu plugin][8]
+To monitor the `sensu-api` Server process, you will need another independent Sensu stack that can reach in to properly monitor the service.
+This can be done by reach out to the port that the API is listening on using the [check-port sensu plugin][8] using the following check definition.

-Sensu API needs to be monitored remotely via port checks or API health endpoints as events were not handled in testing.

 {{< highlight json >}}
 {